 What are the benefits of KrisFlyer and PPS Club status?

 With each boost to your KrisFlyer or PPS Club status, you’ll unlock new privileges when you travel with Singapore Airlines and its partners.

 Here are just some of the benefits you can look forward to – at least, on Singapore Airlines flights:

-- KrisFlyer Elite Silver: Earn 25% bonus miles and complimentary seat selection on Singapore Airlines and SilkAir, priority waitlist and standby, and Star Alliance Silver recognition.
+- KrisFlyer Elite Silver: Earn 25% bonus miles and complimentary seat selection on Singapore Airlines, priority waitlist and standby, and Star Alliance Silver recognition.

 - KrisFlyer Elite Gold: Benefits of Silver, plus airport lounge access – including to the KrisFlyer Gold lounges at Changi and most Star Alliance business class lounges (and Virgin Australia lounges) – plus extra checked baggage, Star Alliance Gold, and more.